Sousastep/SousaFX-docs/docs/content/purchase.rst

     github

 When you complete your purchase, a license key will be emailed to you ASAP (usually within 24 hours).
+License purchases are non-refundable.
 Be sure that email from sousastep@gmail.com is not going into your spam folder.

 Classroom licenses and discounted-to-commercial license upgrades are also offered.
 For these and any other license needs, please email sousastep@gmail.com